0xblockbard/aptos-crowd/README.md

 Once a contribution is successfully made and the transaction is recorded on the blockchain, the campaign's progress updates automatically to reflect the new funding status.

+The frontend demo for AptosCrowd is maintained in a separate repository to ensure that the Move smart contracts remain focused and well-organized.

+It can be found here: [AptosCrowd Frontend Github](https://github.com)

 ## Tech Overview and Considerations

 We adopt the Aptos Object Model, storing campaigns on user accounts to enhance scalability and optimize gas costs.